ooz/blog/2022/game-analysis-pokemon/README.md

 "Pokemon Legends: Arceus" (PLA) is around the corner and it looks like a promising but unpolished experiment, a glimpse at what Pokemon games could be in the future.

-In the meantime, I'll stay comfy in Johto:
+In the meantime, Johto is still comfy:

 <div style="text-align:center"><img alt="Typhlosion!" src="absolute-unit.png" /></div>